 The Ray County Historical Society and The Friends of the Museum work together operating the Museum.
 It’s also the home of the Ray County Genealogy Association which has a library housed in the museum.
 Volunteers from the Genealogy Association staff the library and are available to assist you in your genealogical quest.

-The Museum, one of Richmond’s best kept secrets, is open year round, Wednesday through Saturday, 10 am to 4 pm.
+The Museum, one of Richmond’s best kept secrets, is open year round, Wednesday through Saturday, noon to 4 pm.
 They sponsor many special events throughout the year.
 You can contact the Museum at 816-776-2305, visit the website, or follow now on Facebook!